jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

   * loop through the iterable_
   * do the operation I want on the item of the iterable_

-  When I use `list comprehensions <https://docs.python.org/3/glossary.html#term-list-comprehension>`_, I get the same result with one line that covers all those steps
+  When I use `list comprehensions <https://docs.python.org/3/glossary.html#term-list-comprehension>`_, I get the same result with one line that covers all those steps, but so far none of this is better than using the :ref:`list<lists>` constructor_

 ----

 ****************************************************************************************
-test_list_comprehensions_w_conditions_i
+test_list_comprehensions_w_conditions
 ****************************************************************************************

-There is more I can do with `list comprehensions <https://docs.python.org/3/glossary.html#term-list-comprehension>`_, I can add conditions when I perform an operation
+What if I had to build a list from an iterable but based on a condition?
+This is where a `for loop`_ or a `list comprehension`_ works better

 red: make it fail
 #################################################################################